Interventions for Anxiety

 A common form of exposure therapy is graded exposure, in which you ask clients to confront their fear in increasing levels of severity.
 A patient with arachnophobia might start by looking at pictures of spiders, then work their way up to holding one while reflecting on their experiences in each stage.

-You can combine graded exposure with systematic desensitization, in which you add relaxation exercises to help the patient associate the trigger with a more relaxed state.
+You can combine graded exposure with systematic desensitization, adding relaxation exercises to help the patient associate the trigger with a more relaxed state.

 4. Homework and Symptom Monitoring